waynodiablo/Oystercard/pills/protractor.md

     $ npm run start

+**This server needs to stay running in order for your tests to work.
+Don't kill it.**

 ### Checking that your app is available

 Go to `http://localhost:8080` in your browser.
 You should see whatever is written in `app/index.html`.